EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

       * make clean && make

    The solution 'a' has the advantage of woorking even if you later recompile iRODS again.
 The solution 'b' is the same as solution 'a', but using irodssetup instead of make.
+That makes the changes persist even after irodssetup is re-run.
 The solution 'c' is faster to be implemented.

 4) Install the module into the GLOBUS_LOCATION.
 To do this you will need write permission for that directory: